Do Major Banks Offer Credit Cards For Bad Credit?

 Also, secured credit cards offer many of the same features and benefits of standard, unsecured cards.
 For example, secured cards can offer purchase protection policies such as extended warranty coverage and a damage and theft protection policy.
 Secured cards can also feature travel insurance policies such as auto rental collision damage waivers.

-Here are two cards from major issuers that you can get, even if you have bad credit:
+Here are two cards you can get, even if you have bad credit:

 Capital One® Secured Mastercard®